15 unbelievable facts about Queensland sea turtles

 8. A hatchling’s sex is dependent on the temperature of sand in which the nest sits.
 Cooler nests produce more boys and warmer, more girls.

 9. Fun fact: turtles are big fans of Queensland too.
 Lady Elliot Island, Lady Musgrave Island Heron Island, Mon Repos neighbouring Bundaberg, Green Island and Fitzroy Island remain popular hatching grounds.

 10. The shell of a sea turtle is incredibly strong; dubbed the carapace it is made up of about 50 different bones.
 The underside of the shell is called the plastron.

 11. After hatching, baby turtles immediately make the dangerous journey to the ocean, not returning to the sandy shoreline for at least 30 years until they’ve reached sexual maturity.

 12. Turtles absorb and collect oxygen through the skin on their neck and flippers, meaning they can remain underwater for four to seven hours.
 During this time, their heart rate drops as low as one beat every nine minutes.

 13. Queensland has created a special turtles-only sanctuary on the Great Barrier Reef.
 Raine Island is in the pink zone, meaning no humans are allowed to visit, allowing some 3,000 green turtles much-deserved privacy during nesting season.

-13. Heron Island used to be a turtle cannery up until the 1930’s with the chance to ride on the backs of turtles as they made their way up the beach – thankfully those days are long gone!
+14. We weren’t always so respectful of nesting turtles.
+Heron Island used to be a turtle cannery up until the 1930s.
+Alongside a chance to see hatchlings, visitors could ride on the backs of turtles as they made their way up the beach.